Showing posts with label elephants. Show all posts

 Red River Hogs

-In the Central Zoo, we saw the beautiful blue Macaw, we saw gibbons at Gibbon Island, we saw the dens of the meerkats, we visited the seahorses, and many other reptiles and fish at the unseen New World.
+At the Central Zoo, we saw the beautiful blue Macaw, gibbons at Gibbon Island, the dens of the meerkats, seahorses, and many other reptiles and fish in the unseen New World.

 The kids climbed inside the glass that leads into the middle of the meerkat's dens to get an up-close view of the meerkats.